nspcc-dev/neo-go/pkg/wire/Readme.md

 # Contributors

 When modifying this package, please ensure that it does not depend on any other package and that it conforms to the Single Responsibility Principle.
-If you see somewhere in the current implementation that does not do this, then please tell me :)
+If you see somewhere in the current implementation that does not do this, then please tell me.